GriffinLedingham/BallSim/README.md

 Multiple balls in the scene has been implemented, but only 1 ball is spawned in my deliverable.
 The number of balls can be modified by changing the num_balls variable, and adding new ball objects to the initialization "ball *sceneBalls[#]".
 Extra balls in the scene have full hit detection, as well as full randomized attributes when spawning new balls.
 Likewise, a surface array could be created, removing the specific surface collision calls, and replacing them with an iteration loop calling collide from each index of the surface array.

+Due to my pong implementation, I have decided to not have the walls scalable in an array like I did balls.
+It would be very simple to make this change, mirroring how I have the ball array set up.

 The surface and ball classes are modular making placement of the objects simple and efficient.

 I have added a "Pong" option to the simulation.
 By clicking on the pong mode check box, the camera shifts to a birds eye angle, and pong-style walls are spawned.
 The speed of the spawned ball may be upped by enabling the "Nightmare Mode" checkbox.